AgoraIO/Docs-Source/.github/way-of-working.md

 After a milestone is created, the TW Lead and Editor create issues for each smaller documentation task using the following logic:

-//Do we create a separate issue for each platform or one issue with subtasks for each platform?
-Clarify general logic of splitting up work into issues.
+* The milestone is broken down into issues based on individual documents that need to be created or updated.
+* For new documents or a complete document rewrite, create a separate issue for each platform.
+* For minor updates that span multiple platforms or multiple documents, create a single issue with subtasks for each platform or document.

 #### Branches